bminortx/Buckshot/README.md

 Every function in every directory should have a bit of documentation involved, so just type 'help [name of function]' to look up usage and arguments for everything.
 Some of the constraints are a bit tricky, so this might help.

-This documentation will continue to expand as things become available.

 --------
 License